📖 Royal Armoured Corps Research Guide at a Glance

 Case Study: The "Normandy Replacement"

-If you are researching a soldier with a service number such as 8124500 who was killed in action in August 1944, the data allows for a clear "path of service."
-Since this number falls deep into the wartime allocation and the theatres include North West Europe, we can infer he was likely part of the massive reinforcement drafts trained in the UK specifically for the armored breakout following D-Day.
-His absence from North Africa records would confirm he was a "Hostilities Only" recruit rather than a desert veteran.
+If you are researching a soldier with a service number such as 8124500 who was killed in action in August 1944, the data allows for a remarkably clear “path of service.”
+Since this number falls deep within the wartime Royal Armoured Corps allocation and the listed theatres include North-West Europe, we can infer he was likely part of the large reinforcement drafts trained in Britain specifically for the armoured breakout following D-Day.
+His absence from earlier North Africa or Italy campaign indicators strongly suggests he was a wartime “Hostilities Only” recruit rather than a pre-war professional or desert veteran.

-Cross-reference your findings against our Royal Armoured Corps data in the WWII Regimental Number Estimator.
+Cross-reference your findings against our Royal Armoured Corps data in the free WWII Regimental Explorer.

 Tips